csci566-spring2022/csci566-assignment1/README.md

 ### Problem 1: Basics of Neural Networks (40 points)
 The IPython Notebook `Problem_1.ipynb` will walk you through implementing the basics of neural networks.

-### Problem 2: RNNs for Language Modeling (60 points)
+### Problem 2: CNNs for Image Classification (60 points)
-The IPython Notebook `Problem_2.ipynb` will walk you through implementing a recurrent neural network (RNN) from scratch and using it for language modeling.
+The IPython Notebook `Problem_2.ipynb` will walk you through implementing a convolutional neural network (CNN) from scratch and using it for image classification.

 ## How to submit